Rohrmannresearch-TitlelineInNewFont!.jpg

 <regarding websites of fire authorities>

-Note: Six websites (4 Australia, 2 North America) were assessed by 12 experts of different background; focus: utility for residents; main results published; additional study in progress.
+Note: Six websites (4 Australia, 2 North America) were assessed by 12 experts of different background; focus: utility for residents; main results published; finally, in an expert workshop the utility and potential of internet-based approaches were analyzed.

 [ASE] Appraisal of simulated environments